 With microservices, you’re able to break that single, large block of an application your development teams work on into smaller bricks that can be worked on independently.
 This creates a number of benefits—and opportunities for a competitive advantage— for your own business.

-Here are a few of them ...Benefit: Faster velocity
+Here are a few of them ...Advantage 1: Faster velocity

 With microservices, members of a development team are able to focus on smaller building blocks within the overall application.